- To put the Catholic Christian values at the centre of our school.

 - The curriculum will be tailored to meet the needs and interests of the pupils.

-- English, Maths, RE, PE and ICT are taught in discreet subjects.
+- English, Maths, RE, PE, French and ICT are taught in discreet subjects.
 The skills taught in these lessons are practised in the creative curriculum.

 - The curriculum is enhanced by a wide range of extra-curricular activities, visits and visitors.